 - You need to change the appointment date/time,

-- If you have an appointment with the City, but wish to use a qualified private inspector instead, or
+- If you have an appointment with the City, but wish to use an approved private inspector instead, or

 - Have questions / concerns about what to expect

 Provide Notice to Tenants: Prior to the inspection occurring, written notification of intent to allow an inspector to enter must be provided to the tenant of that unit as required by (RCW 59.18.150(6)). (see our FAQ webpage for notification requirements).

 Ensure Access to unit for Inspector: Property owners are not required to be onsite unless they personally want to meet with the inspector; however, an adult must be present onsite during the inspection (which typically will last no more than 20 minutes) to provide access to the property.